odk-x/docs/odkx-src/sync-endpoint-manual-setup.rst

    - NGINX installed on your system

 **Step 1: Combine All Certificates into a Single File** You should have your SSL certificate in the form of a .zip file.
-Once you download and extract the file, you will see it consists of a server certificate, a root certificate, and an intermediate certificate. combine all three files into one.
+Once you download and extract the file, you will see it consists of a server certificate, a root certificate, and an intermediate certificate.
+Combine all three files into one.

    You can also do this via command-line.
 The command to merge the certificates into one file will depend on whether you have separate intermediate files or if these files are inside a single .ca-bundle file.